 Given that you select the right partner and that your stakeholders are committed to the project, the technical implementation does not last more than one month.
 Thus in a couple of months, you can have your first use cases up and running, demonstrating the return-on-investment.

+Our final point in our list of CDP misconceptions is: CDPs are all the same.
 As you might have guessed, this is not true either.
 The CDP institute groups CDP vendors into four categories based on the functions provided by their systems.
 Each category includes functions provided by the previous categories.
 There are great variations among vendors within each category.

 Bringing it all together, clarifying these 9 misconceptions above is one step further on uncovering a CDP ’s core value and the impact it can have on the bottom line.
 Therefore, it is important that you understand the nuances of the Marketing technology stack and especially the CDP features and capabilities.
 The more accurate the understanding, the better it will serve in selecting the right Customer Data Platform for your business.